 Going "Home" to Bollywood Tandoor, After Little India Permanently Closed in Cebu City

 It's was sad for me to realize that Little India (Cebu) has permanently closed.
 So far, the Manila branch has not closed yet.
 I wrote an article where I explained why vegetarian restaurants tend not to last long in the Philippines.
-The closure of Kongtiak Restaurant in Quezon City, was just one.
-Little India Cebu City closed (eventually) from constant losses.
-I was thinking about it that, I usually ate vegetarian food at Bollywood Tandoor (which served meat) while I soon got into Little India (read my review here), to eat their delicious vegetarian foods.
-However, things changed when they started to stop having dine-ins, to closing altogether.
+The closure of Kongtiak Restaurant in Quezon City was just one.
+Little India Cebu City closed (eventually) due to constant losses.
+I was thinking about it that I usually ate vegetarian food at Bollywood Tandoor (which served meat) while I soon got into Little India (read my review here), to eat their delicious vegetarian foods.
+However, things changed when they started to stop having dine-ins closed altogether.

 ![]() |